iotaledger/goshimmer/docs/003-markers.md

 Messages can have markers from different sequences in PM list and FM list, the order and referenced relationship among sequences are important for example when it comes to inheriting the PM list from parents.
 Thus, we need to track these sequences.

 Here is an example of how the markers and sequences structures would look in the Tangle:
+The purple colored messages are markers.

 ![](https://i.imgur.com/GENej3O.png)

 #### Sequences
-Whatever reason a sequence is created, we assign a new $SI = 1+max(referenceSequences)$.
+For whatever reason a sequence is created, we assign a new $SI = 1+max(referenceSequencesIdentifiers)$.
 To prevent assigning a new $SI$ when combining same sequences again, we build parents-child relation in a map if a new sequence is created.

 #### Sequence Rank
 The rank of a sequence graph is the number of sequences from the starting point to itself.
 The sequence ranks are shown in the figure above.